page contains reports of trips to

 October 2002 – Taivititut Gospel Music Festival in Salluit, Nunavik

-Canada’s arctic region took place between October 18 and 29 2002 when he
+first trip to Canada’s arctic region took place between October 18 and 29

-Festival held in the most northerly community in Quebec in the region called
+Gospel Music Festival held in the most northerly community in Quebec in the

 Paul and his wife Elaisa and their four children made Ian most welcome, let him have a whole bedroom (in their two bedroom house) to himself and provided wonderful hospitality.
 The music festival started several days later, so in the meanwhile, he help wherever there was a need.
 Others from the South such as Josh Mills of New Wine International and David Ellyatt of Arctic Missions Outreach both from London, Ontario were there along with many Inuit from across the Eastern Arctic.